Dentofacial Orthopedics From Your Orthodontists

 While every child is unique and requires a patient-specific orthodontic treatment plan, research shows that early intervention is key to long-term stability, and that certain dental and skeletal imbalances are best treated while a child is still growing.
 In fact, the American Association of Orthodontists recommends that children be evaluated by an orthodontist no later than seven years of age.

 At Connecticut Valley Orthodontics, our doctors can provide two-phase treatments to address crowding, facial asymmetry, excessive overbite/overjet, crossbite and palatal constriction, thumb or finger sucking, airway problems, lost dental space, and jaw growth and functional problems.
+Click here to learn more about this effective and preferred method of treatment.

 Have additional questions about this dental specialty?
 Call our office today!